Downfall (2004 film): Filming and design

 The film was produced on a €13.5 million budget.
 The bunker and Hitler's Wolf's Lair were constructed at Bavaria Studios in Munich by production designer Bernd Lepel.
-The damaged Reichstag building was depicted through the use of CGI.
+The damaged Reich Chancellery was depicted through the use of CGI.
 Hirschbiegel decided to limit the use of CGI, props and sets so as not to make the set design look like that of a theatre production, explaining:

 Themes

 According to Eichinger, the film's overlying idea was to make a film about Hitler and wartime Germany that was very close to historical truth, as part of a theme that would allow the German nation to save their own history and "experience their own trauma".
 To accomplish this, the film explores Hitler's decisions and motives during his final days through the perspective of the individuals who lived in the Führerbunker during those times.
 Eichinger chose not to include mention of the Holocaust because it was not the topic of the film.
 He also thought it was "impossible" to show the "misery" and "desperation" of the concentration camps cinematically.